eslint/eslint/README.md

 The three error levels allow you fine-grained control over how ESLint applies rules (for more configuration options and details, see the [configuration docs](https://eslint.org/docs/latest/use/configure)).

+## Version Support

+The ESLint team provides ongoing support for the current version and six months of limited support for the previous version.
+Limited support includes critical bug fixes, security issues, and compatibility issues only.

+ESLint offers commercial support for both current and previous versions through our partners, [Tidelift][tidelift] and [HeroDevs][herodevs].

+See [Version Support](https://eslint.org/version-support) for more details.

 ## Code of Conduct

-ESLint adheres to the [JS Foundation Code of Conduct](https://eslint.org/conduct).
+ESLint adheres to the [OpenJS Foundation Code of Conduct](https://eslint.org/conduct).

 ## Filing Issues